jest-community/eslint-plugin-jest/docs/rules/valid-expect.md

 ### `alwaysAwait`

 Enforces to use `await` inside block statements.
 Using `return` will trigger a warning.
-Returning one line statements with arrow functions is _always allowed_.
+Returning one-line statements with arrow functions is _always allowed_.

 Examples of **incorrect** code for the { "alwaysAwait": **true** } option: